 Most research has focused on the short-term, direct effects of FA on single crops.
 A critical knowledge gap exists regarding its residual impact within a cropping sequence, where benefits to a first crop may influence a subsequent one.
 This is particularly relevant for the predominant rice-groundnut system of coastal Odisha, where groundnut is often grown as a residual crop after rice.

 To address this, we conducted a three-year field study to evaluate the integrated application of FA and FYM within a rice-groundnut cropping system.
-Our objectives was to assess the multi-seasonal impact on soil physicochemical properties and microbial activity.
+Our objectives were to assess the multi-seasonal impact on soil physicochemical properties and microbial activity.

 2. material and methods